oldmantran/resume/resume.md

 ## 🧠 Professional Summary

 Versatile systems architect and strategic problem-solver with 26 years in technology and 5 years of military service, known for transforming complex business pain points into streamlined, human-centric solutions.
-Proficient in rapid-cycle development using AI-driven workflows, with hands-on experience building agentic automation tools and leading long-term, trusted consulting partnerships.
+Certified Scrum practitioner since 2015 and proficient in rapid-cycle development using AI-driven workflows, with hands-on experience building agentic automation tools and leading long-term, trusted consulting partnerships.

 Embracing a philosophy of empathetic immersion, I specialize in challenging existing systems to build future-proof solutions.
 My strength lies in identifying friction points, prompting AI coding agents with surgical precision, and building scalable platforms in record time.